pawellisowski/tekla-api-mcp/README.md

 ```

 ### "No API data loaded" Warning
-- Ensure you have the CHM file in the project directory
+This is rare since data is pre-bundled, but if it occurs:
-- Run the setup script: `npm run setup`
+- Reinstall the package: `npm install -g tekla-api-mcp` or `npx tekla-api-mcp setup`
-- Check that `parsed-api/` directory contains JSON files
+- Check that the `parsed-api/` directory contains JSON files
+- Try running setup again: `npm run setup` (for local development)

 ### Claude Desktop Connection Issues
 - Verify the configuration file path and format